 - Knowledge about how and why macro-level patterns of inequality emerge, change and persist.

 - Knowledge about how evidence on the effectiveness of certain policies and institutional structures is generated and transformed into policy interventions.

 - A basic understanding of the methods researchers use to answer questions about social inequalities.

 You will be able to:

-- Provide a critical discussion on choice of theory and analytical design, given the topic of investigation
+- Make good decisions about choice of theoretical framework and analytical design, given the topic of your investigation.

-- Develop a master thesis topic associated with this course
+- Conduct research on topics related to social inequality and develop a master thesis topic associated with this course

-- Gain a deeper respect for the distinction between academic knowledge based on solid empirical evidence versus perceptions based on opinions and other personal perceptions
+- A good understanding of the distinction between academic knowledge based on empirical evidence and perceptions based on opinions and personal observations.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.